Collocations for advise - verb

 PHRASES

-be ill/well advised to do sth
+be well advised to do sth

-John would be ill advised to rely on their support. | You would be better advised to consult an accountant.
+John would be ill advised to rely on their support.

-John would be ill advised to rely on their support. | You would be better advised to consult an accountant.
+John would be ill advised to rely on their support.

 2. inform sb of sth

-VERB + ADVISE
+VERB + advise

 be pleased to